pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 # Emphatic Pronouns

-Emphatic pronouns are same as reflexive pronouns.
+Emphatic pronouns are the same as reflexive pronouns.
 They are used with a noun or a pronoun.
-Emphatic pronouns are used for emphasising on the noun or the pronoun it is used with.
+Emphatic pronouns are used for emphasizing the noun or the pronoun it is used with.
 The examples of emphatic pronouns in the sentences are:
 1. She *herself* made the cake.
 2. You *yourself* should be sorry.
 3. He *himself* bought a watch.